 Students in these rooms enjoy unlimited access to The Met, RISD’s “Unlimited Access” facility.
 In addition, students may choose to use one meal credit daily which may be applied at any participating dining venues.
-Students may also purchase items using the 175 points they received each semester.
-These rooms also include a one-time $50 risdbucks credit which work in campus vending machines, all dining venues, campus stores, and laundry machines.
+Students may also purchase items using the 200 points they received each semester.
+These rooms also include a one-time $50 risdbucks credit which work in campus vending machines, all dining venues, campus stores, and laundry machines for use during the academic year.
 Also included are 3 guest meal credits per semester.

 First Year Area Pricing (Per Semester)

 - First Year Area Shared Rooms (Double, Triple, Quads) – $7,621

 - First Year Area Single Rooms – $8,676